blkqi/spreadnn/README.md

 `spreadnn` detects two-page spreads in manga dumps using a MobileNetV3-small binary classifier.
-It operates on a flat directory of page images (pNNN files), detects spreads, and writes a manifest that downstream tools can use to mechanically join spreads without re-encoding the source images.
+It operates on a flat directory of page images, detects spreads, and writes a manifest that downstream tools can use to mechanically join spreads without re-encoding the source images.

 Defaults to manga (right-to-left) reading order.
 Pass ``--reverse`` for western/flopped pages.
 Pair alignment is auto-detected (offset 1